MediaArea/MediaConch/_documentation/HowToUse.md

 Invalid text allows a user to provide a value in the event that there is not enough context for a pass/fail assert.

-###Editor and Free Text mode
+###Free Text mode

-Policies can be edited in either Editor or Free Text mode.
-An example of Free Text mode includes the following:
+In addition to the Editor, policies may also be edited in Free Text mode.
+Free Text uses the XML Path Language, or XPath.
+An example of a MediaConch XPath expression in Free Text mode includes the following:

-track[@type='General']/FileExtension = 'mkv'

-**is_true**: Requires the reported field value to be true.

-Example: *Audio/ID is_true*
+Example: *track[@type='General']/FileExtension = 'mkv'*

 ##Display